ksonnet/ksonnet/docs/cli-reference/ks_apply.md

-      --client-certificate string      Path to a client certificate file for TLS --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use -c, --component stringArray          Name of a specific component (multiple -c flags accepted, allows YAML, JSON, and Jsonnet)
+      --client-certificate string      Path to a client certificate file for TLS --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use -c, --component stringSlice          Name of a specific component (multiple -c flags accepted, allows YAML, JSON, and Jsonnet)
       --context string                 The name of the kubeconfig context to use --create                         Option to create resources if they do not already exist on the cluster (default true) --dry-run                        Option to preview the list of operations without changing the cluster state